Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 **Test description**

-This test verifies initialization of the laptop's embedded LCD in the OS.
+This test aims to verify initialization of the laptop's embedded LCD in the OS.

 **Test configuration data**